Handelsnytt

 Handelsnytt (Swedish: News of Commerce) is a monthly trade union magazine based in Stockholm, Sweden.

 History and profile

 The magazine was established in 1907 with the title Handelsarbetaren (Swedish: Commercial Employee).
 The current title was adopted in 1951.
 The magazine was started in Malmö, but it was moved to Stockholm in 1999.

-Handelsnytt is published eleven times a year and is the official media outlet of the Union of Commercial Employees.
-As of 2016 Anna Filipsson was the editor-in-chief.
+Handelsnytt is published seven times a year and is the official media outlet of the Union of Commercial Employees.
+As of 2020 Helena Rönnberg is the editor-in-chief.
 Handelsnytt covers articles concerning industry news from the perspective of employees.
-The magazine focuses on the topics such as health and safety, organization, equal opportunities and salaries.
+The magazine focuses on the topics such as work-life balance, equal opportunities and salaries.

-In 2010 Handelsnytt had a circulation of 147,900 copies.
-It was 145,600 copies in 2011 and 146,800 copies in 2012.
-In 2015 the circulation rose to 155,100 copies.
+In 2025 Handelsnytt had a circulation of 150 000 copies.